ForModLabUHel/forClimate/README_mottiprebas.md

 `mottiprebas.py` runs Motti workbench and PREABAS interchangeably and lets PREABAS to produce a set of coefficients for Motti to take the warming climate into account in simulations.
 PREBAS simulates forest stand growth with current climate and with a given climate scenario in short 5 year time intervals.
-The ratio or difference of the two runs gives coefficients that Motti will use to correct the stand growth under climate change.
+The ratio or difference of the two runs gives coefficients that Motti will use to adjust the stand growth under climate change.

 To run Motti-Prebas simulations type for example (or copy-paste from the icon):
 ```python